Low-energy effective description of dark $Sp(4)$ theories: Chiral Lagrangian for degenerate fermion masses

 \subsection{The Pseudoscalar Singlet}

-Our theory, like in QCD, contains an iso-singlet state, corresponding to the broken $\uone$ subgroup of the global $U(4)$ flavour symmetry.
+Our theory, like in QCD, contains an iso-singlet state~$\eta'$.
+The state is associated with the $U(1)_A$ subgroup of an extended flavour symmetry $U(4)=SU(4) \times U(1)_A$.
 This symmetry is broken anomalously at the quantum level, just as in the SM.
-However, unlike for the SM $\eta$, by construction this state receives no contribution from a heavier flavour like the strange quark, and so can be close in mass to the Goldstone bosons outside the chiral limit.
-We can compare this state to the $\eta_0$ of QCD, with the distinction that there is just one $\eta$ state in this theory, rather than a doublet which mixes and yields the $\eta$ and~$\eta^\prime$.
-This meson is especially interesting as it can mix with the remaining singlet Goldstone boson once the flavor symmetry is broken down to $\sutwo_u\times\sutwo_d$.
+However, unlike for the SM $\eta^\prime$, by construction this state receives no contribution from a heavier flavour like the strange quark, and so it can be close in mass to the Goldstone bosons outside the chiral limit.
+We can compare this state to the $\eta^\prime$ of QCD, with the distinction that there is just one $\eta$ state in this theory, rather than a doublet which mixes and yields the $\eta$ and~$\eta^\prime$.
+This meson is especially interesting as it can mix with the remaining singlet Goldstone boson $\pi_3$ once the flavour symmetry is broken down to $\sutwo_u\times\sutwo_d$.
 Also, depending on the mass hierarchy of the theory, it can be unstable, but potentially long-lived, which would have interesting implications for phenomenology.